Shopify Store Launch: A Practical Playbook to Your First $10K Month

 Once the basic engine is running (ads → site → checkout → email retention), the next level is compounding the loop:

 Each cycle improves the next.
-Stores that stall at $5K/mo usually have one part of this loop broken — usually the cart UX or the post-purchase flows.
+Stores that stall at $5K/mo usually have one part of this loop broken.
+It’s typically the cart UX or the post-purchase flows.

 Common launch mistakes